olivertlord/quaternary-plots/README.md

 # Quaternary Plots

-A Python library for creating beautiful quaternary (tetrahedral) compositional plots using Plotly.
+A Python library for creating quaternary (tetrahedral) compositional plots using Plotly.

 ## Installation